Scheduling an Appointment

 Drop-in or walk-in assessments are not permitted at this time.
 Visits to the Student Health Center are by appointment only.
 All appointments must scheduled by calling the Telephone Triage Nurse at 865-974-5080.
 Appointments can’t be scheduled through the Patient Portal at this time.

-Depending on the severity of the problem, the telephone triage nurse may schedule an appointment for a future date, or advise the student to be seen at the UT Medical Center emergency room.
+Depending on the severity of your health concern, the Telephone Triage Nurse may advise you to be seen through the UT Medical Center Emergency Room.

 Caring for All Vols

 The Student Health Center believes every person should be able to reach their health potential.
 Caring for All Vols means addressing the health care needs of every student we encounter, irrespective of their race, age, ethnicity, sexual orientation, gender, gender expression, physical ability, or socioeconomic status.
 We believe that you should be respected and treated as an individual and deserve to be welcomed and receive quality health care.